bkostrowiecki/weather-app/README.md

 **Be aware** that `yarn` will show you missing peer dependencies.
 It's okey, those dependencies are for some Bootstrap 4 components which are not used.

+## Warnings explanation

+When you install dependencies there are some warning, that peer dependencies are missing I some packages would not work correctly.
+I'm aware of this warning, but those dependencies aren't needed because I use components that don't use those packages.

+When you start the project there will be 3 warnings.
+2 of them are related to CORS.
+3rd is React warning which suggests placing dependency for hooks (useEffect), which is not correct in this case, because useEffect shouldn't be dependend on callback function.

 ### Developing project with `yarn start`

 Runs the app in the development mode.<br />